On the Picard group scheme of the moduli stack of stable pointed curves: The Picard group space of an algebraic stack

 where $T_e \PIC_{\cX/k}$ is the tangent space of $\PIC_{\cX/k}$ at its identity element $e$.

 Moreover, equality holds in the above inequality if and only if $\PIC_{\cX/k}$ is smooth. \item If $\char(k)=0$ or $H^2(\cX, \cO_{\cX})=0$, then $\PIC_{\cX/k}$ is smooth. \end{enumerate} \end{prop} \begin{proof} This follows from the following facts: \begin{itemize} \item the tangent (resp. an obstruction) space to the deformation functor of a line bundle on $\cX$ is equal to $H^1(\cX, \cO_{\cX})$ (resp. $H^2(\cX, \cO_{\cX})=0$), see \cite[Thm.
 3.1.3, Thm.
-4.1.3]{Br1}; \item a group scheme $G$ locally of finite type over a field $k$ is smooth if and only if it is smooth at its identity element $e\in G(K)$; \item if $\char(k)=0$, then every group scheme $G$ locally of finite type over $k$ is smooth (Cartier's theorem). \end{itemize} \end{proof} The Picard group scheme $\PIC_{\cX/k}$ (of a cohomological flat stack $\cX\to \Spec k$ over a field $k$) admits two notable open and closed group subschemes
+4.1.3]{Br1}; \item a group scheme $G$ locally of finite type over a field $k$ is smooth if and only if it is smooth at its identity element $e\in G(K)$; \item if $\char(k)=0$, then every group scheme $G$ locally of finite type over $k$ is smooth (Cartier's theorem). \end{itemize} \end{proof} The Picard group scheme $\PIC_{\cX/k}$ (of a proper and cohomologically flat stack $\cX\to \Spec k$ over a field $k$) admits two notable group subschemes

 where $\PIC^o_{\cX/k}$ is the \emph{connected component} of $\PIC_{\cX/k}$ containing the identity element and $\PIC^{\tau}_{\cX/k}$ is the \emph{torsion component} of $\PIC_{\cX/k}$ containing the identity element, i.e.